‘Zombies, sex and guns. Oh my!’

 Young punks in town spread gossip that Francesco is impotent.
 He can open up to his only friend, Franco, by telephone, but when they meet in person, have little to say.
 Francesco’s only hobbies are reading outdated telephone directories, in which he crosses out the names of the deceased, and trying to assemble a puzzle shaped like a human skull.

 Some of the dead interred in the cemetery rise from their graves prior to the seventh day of their internment, reanimated and ready to assault the living.
-Francesco, as if trapped in a Sisyphean cycle, is duty-bound as cemetery caretaker, to destroy the “Returners” before they overrun the town.
-Buffalora’s mayor (Stefano Masciarelli) doesn’t just disbelieve the cemetery caretaker’s reports, but is so fixated on his campaigning that he seems unable even to hear Francesco’s pleas for an investigation.
+Francesco, as if trapped in a Sisyphean cycle, is duty-bound as the cemetery caretaker, to destroy the “Returners” before they overrun the town.
+Buffalora’s mayor (Stefano Masciarelli) doesn’t just disbelieve the cemetery caretaker’s reports but is so fixated on his campaigning that he seems unable even to hear Francesco’s pleas for an investigation.
 Nor can Francesco surmount the complicated bureaucracy or mountain of paperwork to get assistance (“It’s easier just to shoot them,” says an exasperated Francesco).

 Accepting his fate, Francesco and Gnaghi spend their days tending the cemetery grounds, doing their best to counteract the decay of ages, and their nights planting bullets and shovels into the brains of the walking dead.
 “This is my business,” he says before wearily dispatching a zombie motorcyclist.
 “They pay me for it.”…